 That’s just one reason we would like to introduce you to upper cervical chiropractic.
 This is a natural form of care that has provided benefits for many suffering from both migraines and headaches.
 What is upper cervical chiropractic and why do some with migraines or headaches find benefits?

 Upper cervical chiropractors focus specifically on the C1 and C2 vertebrae.
 These bones play a vital role in protecting the brainstem and facilitating blood flow to the brain.
-When misaligned, brainstem function may be inhibited and cerebral blood flow can be as well.
-Even cerebrospinal fluid drainage may be affected.
+When misaligned, inhibition of the brainstem function and cerebral blood flow can happen.
+It can also have an impact on the drainage of cerebrospinal fluid.
 Migraines and headaches are just a couple of the potential results if this occurs.

 If this sounds like a form of natural care that you would like to benefit from, seek out a practice in your local area.
 A no-obligation consultation may be your first step toward finding drug-free relief from chronic headaches or migraines.